syntaxsurge/veriventure/README.md

 - **OriginTrail DKG**: Edge Node endpoint, blockchain signer, and retry options used when publishing Community Notes.
 - **Runtime validation** – `src/env/server.ts` and `src/env/client.ts` load these values via Zod and crash fast if anything is missing, so populate `.env.local` before running `npm run dev`.

 All `NEXT_PUBLIC_*` entries run in the browser (RPC + contract metadata).
-The remaining values stay on the server so the DKG client can talk to your Edge Node.
+The remaining values stay on the server so the DKG client can talk to the public OriginTrail node.

 ## Research + requirement mapping